discordjs/guide/guide/popular-topics/permissions.md

 ## Implicit permissions

 Some Discord permissions apply implicitly based on logical use which can cause some unwanted behaviour if you are not aware of it.
 The prime example is `VIEW_CHANNEL`.
 If this flag is missing in the final permissions you can't do anything on that channel, makes sense, right?
-If you can't view the channel you can't read or send messages in it, set overwrites or change its name.
+If you can't view the channel you can't read or send messages in it, set the topic or change its name.
 The library does not handle implicit permissions for you so understanding how the system works is vital for you as bot developer.

 Let's say you want to send a message in a channel.
-To prevent unnecessary APIcalls you get the idea to check your bots permissions in this channel to include `SEND_MESSAGES` (more on how to achieve this down below).
+To prevent unnecessary API calls you want to make sure your bots permissions in this channel include `SEND_MESSAGES` (more on how to achieve this down below).
 The check passes, but you still can't actually send the message and are greeted with `DiscordAPIError: Missing Access`.

-There is a multitude of possible causes for this behaviour, the channel could have a permissions overwrite for the default role @everyone to grant `SEND_MESSAGES` so everyone that can see the channel can also write in it, but at the same time has an overwrite to deny `VIEW_CHANNEL` to make it only accessible to a subset of members.
+One possible cause for this behaviour could be that the channel has permission overwrites for the default role @everyone to grant `SEND_MESSAGES` so everyone that can see the channel can also write in it, but at the same time has an overwrite to deny `VIEW_CHANNEL` to make it only accessible to a subset of members.

 As you only check for `SEND_MESSAGES` the bot will try to execute the send, but since `VIEW_CHANNEL` is missing, the request is denied by the API.

 ## Limitations and oddities

-If you play around with permissions you will soon run into a few curious behaviours:
+If you play around with permissions you will soon run into a few curious behaviours and limitations:

 - You need `MANAGE_ROLES` in your base permissions to change base permissions
 - You need `MANAGE_ROLES` in your final permissions to change permission overwrites
 - You can not edit permissions for roles that are higher than or equal to your highest role
-- You can not grant base permissions you do not have
+- You can not grant permissions you do not have
 - (Bot only) You can remove base permissions you do not have by setting permissions you do have
 - You can manage overwrites for users or roles higher than your highest role
 - You can apply overwrites for permissions you do not have
-- Members with the `ADMINISTRATOR` permission are not affected by overwrites
+- Members with the `ADMINISTRATOR` permission are not affected by overwrites at all

 ## Base permissions

-Permissions are set on roles, not the guildmember itself so to change them we access the Role object and use the `setPermissions` method.
+Permissions are set on roles, not the guildmember itself so to change them we access the Role object and use the `setPermissions()` method.
 Let's change the base permissions for @everyone:

 ```js
 guild.defaultRole.setPermissions(['SEND_MESSAGES', 'VIEW_CHANNEL']);
 ```

-Any permission flags not specified in this array are not granted to the role!
+Any permission flags not specified in this array are not granted to the role.
 They are also not denied, just not granted.
 Note that although `VIEW_CHANNEL` grants access to view multiple channels the permission flag is still called `VIEW_CHANNEL` in singular!
 You can also provide the permissions when creating a role as part of RoleData as either numeral representation of the permission bit field or an array of permission flags: